Skip to main content

 Frequency: Annual

-Relevant restatements are included in the footnotes of respective issue briefs.
+Relevant restatements are included in the footnotes of respective issue briefs and our corporate responsibility KPI webpage

 GRI 2-5 External assurance

 External assurance was not sought for this GRI report as a whole.
 AT&T uses an external third-party organization to assure select environmental data.
-For our 2023 reporting, Environmental Resources Management (ERM) assured Scope 1, 2 and 3 (select categories) greenhouse gas emissions calculations.
+For our 2024 reporting, Environmental Resources Management (ERM) is assuring Scope 1, 2 and 3 (select categories) greenhouse gas emissions calculations.
+We expect to complete this assurance process in Q2 2025.

 GRI 2-6 Activities, value chain and other business relationships